Whoever told you that starting and maintaining a successful blog was going to be easy, was lying to you.

 5) You’re not providing value to your readers.

 This ties in with #1.
-This all comes down to having a niche (or focus) and a target audience.
+This all comes down to having a clear focus for your blog, a target audience, and providing serious value in your blog posts.
 And I’ll tell you why.

 Think about it this way: